How Do I? Tompkins A-Z

 How to use the self-test

-• Prepare to take the test by reading the manufacturer’s instructions exactly to minimize false or invalid results.
+• Prepare to take the test by reading and following the manufacturer’s instructions exactly to minimize false or invalid results.
 Wash hands with soap and water and thoroughly clean surfaces where you’ll take the test.
 Be sure to know what the results will look like on your brand of test.

 If your self-test result is positive